6 Things to Know about Buc-ee’s - NewsBreak

 6 Things to Know about Buc-ee’s

 KNOXVILLE, Tenn.
 (WATE) — Progress on the construction of the first Buc-ee’s travel center in Tennessee remains ongoing in Crossville.
-For those of you who are not familiar with the “friendliest beaver” and its Texas roots, allow us to help out and tell you all you need to know about those Beaver Nuggets and more.Get ready for Beaver Nuggets: Buc-ee’s is coming to Tennessee
+For those of you who are not familiar with the “friendliest beaver” and its Texas roots, allow us to help out and tell you all you need to know about those Beaver Nuggets and more.Hershey offering free Reese’s for a year – or even for life

 Here are 6 Things to Know about Buc-ee’s.